 Is it real Belgian chocolate?

 “Actually, it’s not Belgian chocolate,” he says laughing.
 “I work with Domori, a very small manufacturer in Italy that produces 400, 500 tonnes of chocolate per year, which is really small, but it’s the best quality you can find.
-It’s made from Criollo and Trinitario cacao beans, which give you a very aromatic chocolate with a long-lasting taste; very fruity and spicy.
+It’s made from Criollo and Trinitario cacao beans, which give you very aromatic chocolate with a long-lasting taste; very fruity and spicy.
 Once you are used to this it’s like good wine, you cannot go back.”

 Gerbaud has a reputation for making products without added sugar.

 “It’s thanks to a big trip I did to China a bit more than 10 years ago…I learned how to diminish or delete the sugar from the ingredients.
 Step by step I got used to using no fat, alcohol or preservatives, going back to the simple taste of chocolate and the ingredients added.
 There’s no secret in what I do here.
-I have very nice nuts with very nice chocolate and spice and good balance,” he explains in matter of fact manner in his lilting accent.
+I have very nice nuts with very nice chocolate and spice and good balance,” he explains in a matter of fact manner in his lilting accent.

 Belgian chocolate addiction shocker

 “Most of the time, after a few times here, people get addicted to this kind of taste and find everything else too sweet, too sugary.
 I do a lot of tastings and private classes.
 People can book a tasting class.
 It’s arranged like a wine tasting; you start with cheap wine, then good wine, then you go to extravagant wines.”